David Comes to Life: Story

-David Eliade is a worker at a light bulb factory in late 70's, early 80's England.
+David Eliade is a worker at a light bulb factory in late 70s–early 80s England.
 David meets Veronica Boisson, an activist, and the two fall in love.
 Though David enjoys being in a relationship with Veronica, David starts to worry that something wrong is going to happen.
 The two build a bomb as a form of protest and attempt to bomb the factory.
 The bomb fails to destroy the factory, however, and ends up killing Veronica in the process.
 David feels sorrow for spending time with Veronica, thinking that it was all a waste, something the narrator agrees on.
 David also feels guilty for causing Veronica's death.

 The story then introduces an acquaintance of David named Vivian Benson, who tells David to not trust narration.
 David then realizes that he is a character in a story, being controlled by Octavio St. Laurent, the story's narrator.
 David and Octavio fight for control over the plot, but David loses the fight and comes out feeling worse.

 Vivian then reveals to David that she witnessed the bomb blast, and that Octavio was the cause of Veronica's death.
 Octavio accepts that having Veronica die was wrong.
 However, Octavio defends his action, saying that because he was cast as a villain, he was merely doing his job and should not be blamed.
 Veronica's spirit returns to David and David realizes his time with Veronica was worthwhile.
 David, glad with his experience, returns to the factory to relive everything again.

 Music videos

 The first music video from the album, "Queen of Hearts," was released on June 21, 2011.
 The video, directed by Scott Cudmore and shot in rural Ontario, features a children choir singing the song, with the boys singing Damien Abraham's part while the girls sing Madeline Follin's part.

 The second music video from the album, "The Other Shoe," was released on August 16, 2011.
 The video, directed by Matt Eastman, is set in Byrdesdale, the location of the album's story.
 The video features the characters David, Veronica and Octavio, as well as the bomb that would eventually kill Veronica.
 The video also intercuts to footage of the band walking in slow motion.

-The third music video from the album, "Turn the Season," was released on December 12, 2011 on Spin's website.
+The third music video from the album, "Turn the Season," was released on December 12, 2011, on Spin's website.
 The video features a photo shoot with the band intertwined with elements from the David Comes to Life story.

 On December 12, 2012, the fourth music video from the album, "Inside a Frame," premiered on Pitchfork.tv.